 If you want to become a programmer, you should master the basic data structures.
 It will help you stand out from the crowd and make your resume shine with one in-demand skill.

-In this guide, I’ll share the eight most common data structures that you should know.
+In this guide, I’ll share the eight most common data structures along with a simple guide to writing algorithms.
 But before that, let’s start from the basics!

 What is a data structure?

 A data structure is a specific method to store and organize data in a computer to be easily used to efficiently perform operations on it.

 When data is unstructured, it is not organized or doesn’t have a defined data model.